iac-io/myiac/charts-dns/startup-daemonset/README.md

 - One of the IPs is picked up, and Cloudflare is updated for every subdomain in the zone `moneycol.net` with it

 The operation runs every 6h, and on any node startup (DaemonSet).
 There's still downtime, as if the selected node whose IP address has been set in the DNS provider goes down, that IP won't be updated until the next Node boots.
-This could be detected by running this process again when termination event is received on the VM/GKE.
+Further work could be done to mitigate this, as the fact could be detected by running this process again when termination event is received on the VM/GKE.

 ### How to configure and deploy